mick-parker/foil-theory/Concept Notes.md

 4 Boundary Detection as a Pre-requisite of Individuation Concept Note
 Once parsed, we must determine individuation: what counts as a single object or entity.
 For example, is a flock of birds one thing or many?
-'Boundary Detection as Individuation' extends the parsing thesis, arguing that individuation is a second-order act dependent on parsing boundaries.
+'Boundary Detection as a Pre-requisite of Individuation' extends the parsing thesis, arguing that individuation is a second-order act dependent on parsing boundaries.
 This thesis highlights cultural variation (cognitive anthropology) in how different societies individuate objects and events.
 In AI, this resembles object tracking and segmentation.
 For developmental psychology, it explains differences in object permanence and individuation tasks.
 Philosophically, it challenges assumptions about objective 'individuals' in metaphysics.

 Premises:
 P1.
 Parsed segments require decisions about individuation.